-While T-Mobile is one of the more affordable carriers, a number of MVNOs offer better prices on their monthly plans — and one of those is Mint Mobile.
+T-Mobile is one of the more affordable options among the major carriers, but a number of MVNOs offer better prices on their monthly plans — and one of those is Mint Mobile (opens in new tab).

-Mint specializes in low cost plans while turning to the T-Mobile network to provide its wireless service.
-That means you can get T-Mobile's speeds, coverage and 5G power at a much cheaper price by going with Mint Mobile.
+Mint specializes in low cost plans while also relying on T-Mobile's network to provide its wireless service.
+That means you can get T-Mobile's speeds, coverage and 5G performance at a much cheaper price by opting for Mint Mobile.

 Find out more about Mint Mobile at the bottom of this page.